 Previous to his current role, Rob was Director of Design at The Museum of Modern Art in New York, leading a team of designers and producers on projects across all media leading up to the museum’s historic Fall 2019 expansion.

-Rob has been Senior Critic at RISD’s MFA Graphic Design program (2006–19), VP of AIGA/NY, and an Advisor to the Aspen Ideas Festival.
+Rob has been Senior Critic at RISD’s MFA Graphic Design program, VP of AIGA/NY, and an Advisor to the Aspen Ideas Festival.
 From 2010–15, he was Principal at Project Projects, whose work was recognized with the National Design Award in Communication Design in 2015.
-Rob is the recipient of a 2013 MacDowell Colony Fellowship and the 2014–15 Katherine Edwards Gordon Rome Prize at the American Academy in Rome.
+Rob is the recipient of a MacDowell Colony Fellowship and the Rome Prize from the American Academy in Rome.
 He is a graduate of Yale University.

 AIGA/NY, Apple Store Soho, Artists Space, Build Conference (Ireland), DesignThinkers (Canada), The Kitchen, Fillip (Canada), General Assembly, New Museum, NY Art Book Fair, Responsive Projects (Australia), Type Directors Club